PitDaBull/anero/README.md

 *A Research-Focused Privacy Cryptocurrency based on CryptoNote*

 ## Overview
 The **Anero Project** is an experimental cryptocurrency built on the **CryptoNote** protocol family.
-Inspired by The Monero Project, Anero explores:
+Inspired by The Anero Project, Anero explores:

 - enhanced transaction privacy
 - novel approaches to metadata obfuscation